vinid/bkpvinid.github.io/_pages/about.md

 project](https://blog.twitter.com/en_us/topics/company/2018/measuring_healthy_conversation.html) to understand, explore and measure how healty the conversations on the platform are.

-I have different interests that ranges from neuro-symbolic learning and reasoning to natural language processing and from quantum physics to deep learning for the e-commerce.
+I have different interests that range from neuro-symbolic learning and reasoning to natural language processing and from quantum physics to deep learning for the e-commerce.

 My work has been published in several main AI venues (e.g., [AAAI](https://www.aaai.org/ojs/index.php/AAAI/article/view/4594/4472),